 Federal laws hold that the company that has the trucking permit to operate the truck can be held responsible for accidents caused by the company’s negligence or that of its driver.
 The company with the trucking permit must ensure that trucks are in proper working condition and that cargo is safely loaded and transported.

 In North Carolina the truck owner must carry liability insurance of up to $750,000.
 This may mean that more insurance coverage is available to pay for victim’s losses, but it also means that insurance companies may put up a bigger fight with more money on the line.
+Talk with a truck accident attorney today.

 Truck drivers suffer far fewer major injuries (approximately 18 percent) than occupants of smaller cars involved in accidents, with 70 percent of passenger vehicle drivers and passengers injured.
 The great force and weight of a large truck colliding with a smaller vehicle is a crushing force with severe impact upon smaller vehicles, often resulting in serious injury or death.